 Young children especially can enjoy movies at home on their own time thanks to DVDs.

 Even though the sale of digital movies through online sites like Amazon or iTunes is surging, they only account for $1.19 billion of the $18.22 billion home entertainment industry sales in the United States that occurred in 2013.
 Though this is far from the peak of DVD sales that occurred in 2004, it is an increase in overall sales of 0.7% from the 2012 home entertainment figures.
 Total DVD sales accounted for $7.78 billion of this overall figure, which is a decrease of over 9%.
+Despite the top three DVDs in 2016 generating a combined revenue of over 90 million U.S. dollars, the DVD industry is still under threat from new technologies.

 Top DVD Sales for 2013